verizonlabs/ts_sdk_c/examples/simulator/README.md

 After building the simulator, perform the following commands:
 ```$xslt
-simulator $ ./simulate.bash [host:port]
+simulator $ ./simulate.bash [host:port] [[ca-host]
 ```

 Where the optional "host:port" parameter is the MQTT server proxy address and port.
+If the host is different than the server certificate, then you may pass the ca-host parameter for sake ca-cert host validation.